MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-admin-settings.md

     > [!NOTE]
     >
-    > - Notifications are not sent for Azure Active Directory IPC events.
+    > - Notifications are not sent for Microsoft Entra IPC events.

     ![notification settings.](media/classic-notification-settings.png)